IE-bank-team/ie-bank-infrastructure/modules/event-hub/namespace/eventhub/consumergroup/README.md

 ### Parameter: `eventHubName`

 The name of the parent event hub namespace event hub.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `namespaceName`

 The name of the parent event hub namespace.
-Required if the template is used in a standalone deployment.s.
+Required if the template is used in a standaluno deployment.s.

 - Required: Yes
 - Type: string